gaehlerm/SoftwareEngineering/README.md

 I wasn't really sure where this book would take me.
 In the beginning, I didn't even think this would become a real book.
 I was just writing down my thoughts and ideas.
 Things that I once thought of, but couldn't find any literature about or only scattered over many different places.
 My English is fairly poor, and I was never really good at writing essays in school.
 But as I was reading other books, I got some more inspiration on what to write.
 And as this text got longer and I got some encouraging feedback from my reviewers.
 Therefore, I decided to publish this book.

-The two books which inspired me the most are the best sellers "Clean Code" by Robert C. Martin and "The Pragmatic Programmer" by Andrew Hunt and David Thomas.
+The two books which inspired me the most are the best sellers [Clean Code] by Robert C. Martin and [The Pragmatic Programmer] by Andrew Hunt and David Thomas.
 I like how they both give some general advice how to write better code.
 But, of course, I didn't want to make a copy of these books.
 Even though there are some similarities, especially with Clean Code.
 I tried hard to find out why I liked these books and what could be improved.
 For instance the code examples given in these books.
 On one hand, The Pragmatic Programmer has no code at all, meanwhile Clean Code frequently has code which is too long to understand.

-I tried to write a book that has more useful topics and some concrete code examples on most topics.
-But I really tried to keep them as short as possible in order to make them easy to understand.
+I tried to write a book that has useful topics and at the same time some concrete code examples.
+I really tried to keep the code examples as short as possible in order to make them easy to understand.
+If you wonder why I simplify some code in an example, always imagine this little piece of code being inside a huge codebase.

+If you decied to read this book, I have to warn you that I don't like classes and long functions too much.
+I prefer to structure code with many short functions and small classes.
+Classes may be useful tools, but they are frequently abused for writing bad code using the member variables as "mini-globals" [The Art of Readable Code].
+Instead, classes should usually do little more than organizing data, as done in C-style structs.

 I hope you'll enjoy reading this book,
 Marco Gähler